chasecassels/grid-stress/README.md

 ## Weather Data Ingestion

-To ingest NYC Weather Data from the Open Science Foundation API into an empty SQLite database:
+To ingest Historical NYC Weather Data from the Open Science Foundation API into an empty SQLite database:

 ```
 touch database/weather-data.db